 Most players will find that their putting improves with a larger grip.
 The benefits of a larger grip include, less wrist movement through the putting stroke, less small muscles being used for a more consistent ball roll, and it promotes a tension free stroke.

 Best Golf Grips

 The Tour Velvet grip from Golf Pride is made from 100% rubber and has been one of the most popular grips in the game of golf for years.
 As the name suggests, these are a soft feeling grip with a non-slip texture throughout the entire grip for extra feel.

-The Tour Velvet grips are offered in every size which makes them a great option for any golfer.
+The Tour Velvet grips are offered in painting companies near my location and in every size which makes them a great option for any golfer.
 These are high performing, long lasting grips that will perform in all golf conditions.